Date Published: 30 October 2019

 Get To Know The Authors

 Pradeep acts for corporations, whether they are private or listed companies, on all aspects of their business including advice and drafting of documentation on investments, joint ventures, mergers and acquisitions and restructurings.
+With Pradeep co-heading the Employment and Immigration team, The Legal 500 has commented that CNPLaw is “very strong in this area”.
+In 2019, CNPLaw is ranked Tier 2 by The Legal 500

-Marvin is an Associate in the Corporate Advisory team.
-His main areas of practice include corporate advisory and general employment matters.
+Marvin’s main areas of practice include corporate advisory and general employment matters.
 Prior to joining CNP, he trained and practised at a leading commercial law firm, under the practice areas of commercial litigation and international arbitration.